scds/text-analysis-1/or-prep.md

 > *You can optionally split any punctuation into its own cell to simplify error correction by repeating the steps above using the separator ^^^ with ^^^regex checked off.
 But you may not wish to if you intend to "reconstitute" the text for purposes other than computational analysis (i.e. to provide a corrected copy of the text to users).
 When we recombine the text, we will use a space to separate each cell (word) - meaning there will be a space in front of all punctuation marks.
 >
 > Much of OCR error correction, and data pre-processing in general, is being able to consider the entire data analysis workflow and to anticipate ^^^.*

+You can also use filters to help with your analysis by going to the dropdown menu for the column (which I have renamed "Tokens" in the screenshot below) and selecting "Edit Ce; for example, many errors in the Zwick.txt document involved the letter "m" so you could filter by m (case-sensitive checked).
+Such a broad **word** or **text facets**

 ### OpenRefine step 4: Remove blank rows (and whitespaces)